open-goal/jak-project/doc/porting_to_x86.md

 The library in `game/sce/iop.h` wraps the `IOP_Kernel` in an interface that looks like the Sony libraries used by the game so the IOP code can be ported directly.

 There are a few stub functions that are hardcoded to return the correct values for stuff like CD drive initialization.
 The main features currently supported are:
-- Threads (create, wakup, start, sleep, delay, get ID)
+- Threads (create, wakeup, start, sleep, delay, get ID)
 - Messageboxes to pass data between threads (send, poll)
 - SIF RPC, a library to receive remote procedure calls from the EE.
 See `game/sce/sif_ee.h` for the wrapper of the EE side library, and `game/kernel/kdgo.cpp` and `ksound.cpp` for the wrapper around the EE library that's exposed to GOAL.
 - DMA to the EE for sending data from the IOP to GOAL.